laneslexicon/lexicon/README.md

+ For an overview of the project see [here](http://laneslexicon.github.io).

-This is the gui application repository for the laneslexicon application.
+This is the gui application repository for the project.

 It should be used in conjuction with these repositories: